 Ainsworth is a tiny city located in the state of Iowa.
 With a population of 513 people and just one neighborhood, Ainsworth is the 392nd largest community in Iowa.
 Ainsworth has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Ainsworth is a blue-collar town, with 41.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Ainsworth, you'll notice that it is more blue-collar than most other communities in America.
+40.55% of Ainsworth’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ainsworth is a city of service providers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Ainsworth who work in sales jobs (12.26%), food service (12.02%), and management occupations (6.73%).
+There are especially a lot of people living in Ainsworth who work in food service (12.44%), sales jobs (11.69%), and office and administrative support (6.72%).

 Ainsworth is an extremely ethnically-diverse city.
 The people who call Ainsworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ainsworth residents report their race to be White.
 Ainsworth also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 32.39% of the city’s residents.
-Important ancestries of people in Ainsworth include German, English, Irish, Norwegian, and Czech.
+People of Hispanic or Latino origin account for 33.61% of the city’s residents.
+Important ancestries of people in Ainsworth include English, German, Norwegian, Irish, and Scots-Irish.

 The most common language spoken in Ainsworth is English.
 Other important languages spoken here include Spanish and Portuguese.